GustavoBehnck/RailsAPIs/README.md

 This repository has some rails projects that i created while learning Rails API

-To run every project, read the `README.md` of each folder
+To run each project, read the `README.md` of each one